vontikov/flink-iceberg-demo/README.md

 ## Run the demo

-Clone this repository, change into the `flink-iceberg-demo` directory, and start up the environment.
+Clone this repository, cd into `flink-iceberg-demo` directory, and start up the demo.

 ```sh
 git clone git@github.com:vontikov/flink-iceberg-demo.git